 I Got a Class Action Notice – Is This a Scam?

-Most of us have probably received a letter in the mail (how quaint!) or an e-mail notifying us that we’re covered by a class action lawsuit and entitled to some kind of settlement.
+Most of us have probably received a letter in the mail (how quaint!) or an e-mail notifying us that we’re covered by a class action lawsuit settlement and entitled to some money.
 And, if you’re like I was, you assumed whoever sent this to you had made a mistake or was trying to put one over on you.
 Is our paranoia justified?

 …Unlikely.